 For regional campus students, practicum and internship schedules are a departure from the intensive weekend format.
-The practicum and internship seminars typically will be held on evenings during the week.
-In the field-based format, practicum/internship is scheduled only once during the curriculum for each cluster, and typically after a minimum of 10 courses have been scheduled.
-Currently, for students in the standard pace, Practicum is scheduled to begin in the fall semester, with Internship following in the winter and summer semesters.
-For students in the accelerated pace, Practicum is scheduled to begin in the winter semester, with Internship following in the summer and fall semesters.
-Each site has a local Practicum Coordinator who assists in all arrangements for site placements.
+The practicum and internship courses will be held during the week via synchronous online classes.
+In the regional campus format, practicum/internship is scheduled only once during the curriculum for each cohort, and typically after a minimum of 10 courses have been scheduled.
+Currently, for students in the regular pace, practicum is scheduled to begin in the fall semester, with internship following in the winter and summer semesters.
+For students in the accelerated pace, practicum is scheduled to begin in the winter semester, with internship following in the summer and fall semesters.
+Each campus has a local Practicum Coordinator who assists in all arrangements for site placements.

 Please be advised that during practicum/internship, students typically are also enrolled in regularly scheduled classes.

 For online students, practicum and internship schedules are a departure from the asynchronous format.
-Students will be required to register for a section and be available for the live, synchronous class via Canvas during the posted class meeting times.
-Sections meet during the week at varying times, as listed in Self Service Banner/WebSTAR.
+Students will be required to register for a section and be available for the live, synchronous online class via videoconference during the posted class meeting times.
+Sections meet during the week at varying times, as listed in Self Service Banner.
+Online students who enroll in PYCL 0681 remain with the same instructor for PYCL 0682.
+Online students who reside outside of Florida or in the Florida Panhandle and North Central Florida will be required to take an active role in locating community agencies by completing a site form listing sites of interest after applying for practicum/internship.
+These sites are generally community mental health centers that employ a licensed supervisor.